Teyras/MT/text/chapters/240_scheduling_evaluation.md

 Our examination of the measurements revealed several interesting trends.
 First of all, most of the queue managers that use per-worker queues perform worse than others, even on simple workloads.
-This is demonstrated in the case of the `multi_ll`, `multi_rand2` and `multi_rr` strategies and the `long+short` workload (as shown by Figure \ref{lb-lateness-long-short}).
+This is demonstrated in the case of the `n/ll/`, `n/rand2/` and `n/rr/` strategies and the `long+short` workload (as shown by Figure \ref{lb-lateness-long-short}).
 While other algorithms manage to process most jobs on time, the multi-queue algorithms only achieve that for a fraction of the workload.
-The share of "late" jobs is somewhat larger for the `multi_rr` algorithm, which is much less sophisticated than the others.
+The share of "late" jobs is somewhat larger for the `n/rr/` algorithm, which is much less sophisticated than the others.

 ![Lateness classification for each queue manager over arrival time windows for the \texttt{long+short} workload
 \label{lb-lateness-long-short}](img/lb/lateness,uniform_large,long+short.tex)

 A similar situation can be seen in the case of the `multi_type` workload ( depicted by Figure \ref{lb-lateness-multiple-types}).
-Here, the `multi-ll` algorithms perform better than the `multi-rr` and `multi-rand2` variants.
+Here, the `n/ll/` algorithms perform better than the `n/rr/` and `n/rand2/` variants.
 However, the single-queue algorithms still outperform them in terms of the ratio of jobs processed on time.
 On the other hand, it is worth noting that most of the single-queue approaches processed some jobs extremely late, which did not happen with multi-queue approaches.

 ![Lateness classification for each queue manager over arrival time windows for the \texttt{multi\_type} workload